oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

     flow.
 First for calculating the quintile and the second time to bring individual sales transaction data.

-    Also bring in movie GENRE table and join it.
+    Next, bring in the movie GENRE table and join it.

     Make sure the join is: **MOVIESALES_CA1.GENRE_ID=GENRE.GENRE_ID**

     The above join expression should be populated automatically.

-    It should look like below.
+    It should look like the below screenshot.

     It is good practice to keep saving it by clicking on the **Save** icon on the top left.